 I understand the historical and financial significance of the social club, but I think it is time to widen the voting rights, so more members feel valued and connected to the club.Sean Callanan, 2021 Collingwood Board Campaign

 Ideally, this would have been put to the vote for better governance, but I am pleased more can vote.
 I feel all paid-up adult members should have the ability to vote if we want Collingwood to welcome all.

 Who should we vote for?

-I’m running independently, I’m a team player and as a board member I look forward to working with the current members of the board and any of the qualified nominees for the election.
-It’s important to me that the board has a diverse set of skills and opinions to help deliver the best outcome for Collingwood.
-I’d gladly accept a position on the board and take great honour in representing the Collingwood members on the board.
+I’m a team player, and as a board member, I look forward to working with the current members of the board.
+It’s important that the board has a diverse set of skills and opinions to help deliver the best outcome for Collingwood.

-Disclaimer: All information provided here is the personal opinion of the author Sean Callanan and are not endorsed or authorised by Collingwood Football Club.
+Disclaimer: All information provided here is the personal opinion of the author Sean Callanan and is not endorsed or authorised by Collingwood Football Club.